-- Future: companies that have the capability to enter your market; they may have the same customers; but use different technology or channels - 7.
+- 6. On what basis do the major companies in the marketplace compete: service, quality, price, new product/service introductions, customer support, etc.? - 7.
 How much control do you have over: - Setting prices.
 How are prices established in your marketplace (major competitor, industry practice, value added, etc.)?
 What is the bargaining strength of customers? - Costs.
 Can you gain an advantage through technology, process design, resource ownership or access to raw materials, low cost labor, economies of scale (difficult for a start-up), and capacity utilization.
 What is the bargaining strength of suppliers? - Channels of distribution.
 What channels of distribution exist?
 What access do you have to existing channels of distribution?
 Can you create new ones?
 What is the bargaining strength of channel companies? - 8.
-Is your market place dominated by a few companies that control over 60% of the market?
+Is the industry dominated by a few companies that control over 60% of the market?
 Unless these companies are SOT's (slow, old and traditional), you should not consider competing directly with them.